 If an extension of time is required to have a building and the essential fire safety measures inspected or repaired by an Accredited Practitioner (Fire Safety), CN requires building owner/owner’s agents to complete a Stay of Infringement Application (SOI) for CN's consideration.
 CN will assess the Stay of Infringement on its merits and determine if a Stay is warranted and if the extension is approved.
 The Stay of Infringement Application needs to explain in detail all the issues why an AFSS cannot be submitted at the time as well as when the issues will be resolved.
 Importantly, please ensure the risk assessment in Section 6 of the SOI application is signed, to confirm this has been carried out, and any management strategies to mitigate identified risks have been implemented.
 The owner/owner's agent may require the assistance of the Accredited Practitioner (Fire Safety) or some other suitably qualified person in completing this task.
 The completed Stay of Infringement Application should be submitted via email@example.com.
 Please contact firstname.lastname@example.org if you have specific enquiries in relation to any of the above information.

-For the latest information see the City’s response to COVID-19.
+For the latest information, see the NSW Health COVID-19 website.

 The following information is important for all property owners, property managers, tenants, and business operators who own, occupy or manage buildings throughout the municipality ranging from various types of residential properties to commercial, retail and industrial premises.